How to Increase Your Reach Using Cover Songs

 Here's the thing, the video doesn't even have to be live.
 It could be acoustic or even a verse/chorus of a song off your set list.
 But if you DO have a show coming up, what better way to multitask than to have your sound engineer or family member capture 2 - 3 of your best songs at your next show?

 If you don't have these already?
-Stop what you're doin, cause I'm about to ruin (sorry, I'm distracted easily).
+Stop what you're doin, cause I'm about to ruin the image and the style... (sorry, I'm distracted easily).
 Anywho, stop reading and make a plan to get a couple covers uploaded to Facebook.

-Once that's done you'll be ready to put the video(s) to use.
+Once that's done you'll be ready to put the video(s) to use, which of course is just one type of content you should be considering on a regular basis.

 BOOSTING YOUR COVER SONGS ON FACEBOOK